|

 You start out with some stored energy, then during the race your body uses that stored energy.

-If you are doing a long enough activity (several hours) your stored energy may not be enough and you may bonk out ("hit the wall").
+If you are doing a long enough activity (several hours) your stored energy may not be enough

-So during the race you consume food and drinks that contain carbohydrates in an effort to replenish the calories your body uses.
+So during the race you consume food and drinks that contain carbohydrates in an effort

-It's like a game: you start out with some calories.
-Then during the race your body uses up calories while you try to eat and drink more calories in an effort to keep up with your body and avoid a deficit.
+body uses up calories while you try to eat and drink more calories in an effort

 This web site has been designed to help you plan your nutrition strategy.